Akifcan/case-frontend/README.md

 - ## Tests
  - `yarn test`

 - ## Please run the seeder before execute the tests.
+(Read the Case Backend Section for more info)

 ## Case Backend